World Mental Health Day T-Shirt

 - Getting physically active

 World Mental Health Day is observed on 10 October every year, with the overall objective of raising awareness of mental health issues worldwide and mobilizing efforts in support of mental health.
 This year is the most important one yet.
 The months of lockdown and loss have had a huge impact on us all, and prioritising mental health has never been more important than it is now.

 Artwork: “We are stuck on our head but there is always a way out…”

-Below the link to the news related to our World Mental Health Day T-Shirt
+Below are some links to the news related to our World Mental Health Day T-Shirt:

 We hope you like our project!